-Mike Westbrook 'The Piano and Me' plus Q&A with Richard Williams
+Mike Westbrook 'The Piano and Me' plus Q&A with Richard Williams - SOLD OUT

 In a rare solo performance Mike Westbrook, "one of Britain’s most creative, experimental and daring jazz composers"(The Times) improvises on themes from his own musical history as a jazz composer of almost everything from epic orchestral works to cabaret songs, with references across the spectrum of genres,- Jazz classics, Pop music and the Blues.
 In the words of Observer critic Dave Gelly “Westbrook’s style is an engaging mixture of warmth and dissonance, spiced with a touch of honky-tonk.”

 The concert will be preceded by a discussion between Mike Westbrook and the jazz writer Richard Williams.